In this section

 Fulbright Scholar, University of Goettingen in Germany and NSF-NATO Postdoctoral Scholar, Leiden University in the Netherlands

-Dr. Hill currently is Professor Emeritus of Mathematics at the Georgia Institute of Technology and Adjunct Professor of Electrical and Computer Engineering at the University of New Mexico.
-He has also held visiting research positions at universities in the Netherlands, Mexico, Israel, Hawaii, Germany, and Costa Rica, as well as at various American universities, including U.C.
+Dr. Hill is Professor Emeritus of Mathematics at the Georgia Institute of Technology.
+He has also held visiting research positions at universities in the Netherlands, Mexico, Israel, Hawaii, Germany, and Costa Rica, as well as at various American universities including U.C.
 Berkeley and Washington University.
-Dr. Hill’s major area of research is the mathematical theory of probability, with particular emphasis on the three fields of Optimal Stopping, Fair Division, and Benford’s Law.
-Currently Dr. Hill is working on research in optimal statistical methods for consolidating data from different experiments, Benford’s Law in dynamical systems, "cake-cutting" counterexamples, and questions concerning random processes in physics.
+Dr. Hill’s major area of research is the mathematical theory of probability, with particular emphasis on the three fields of optimal stopping, fair division, and Benford’s Law.
+(An interview with Ted about Benford’s Law appears in Episode 4 of the 2020 Netflix series Connected: The Hidden Science of Everything.)
+In 2017, the American Mathematical Society published his memoir, Pushing Limits: From West Point to Berkeley & Beyond, in hardcover.
+A paperback version of this memoir (under the new title Pushing Limits: Memoir of a Maverick from Soldier to Scholar) is now available on Amazon.

 Dr. John P. O'Connell